 Ground Lamb & Goat Cheese Pizza Recipe

-1 package pre-made whole grain pizza dough (about 1 pound), thawed
+1 package pre-made whole grain or almond flour pizza dough

 2 tablespoons olive oil, divided